amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 > * `unsupported operand type(s) for +` - the function specifically can't use `+` for the data provided
 > * `'int' and 'str'` - `+` cannot be used for a mixture of integers and strings
 >
-> Programmers don't always right understandable error message, but copying-and-pasting your error message to a search engine can often help you find people asking the same questions.
+> Programmers don't always write understandable error message, but copying-and-pasting your error message to a search engine can often help you find people asking the same questions and getting better explanations.
 >
 {: .callout}

-> ## Python Syntax: Finding help for python functions
+> ## Python Syntax: Finding help for Python functions
 >
 > If you run into an error, Python offers built-in help pages that can yield insight into the inner-workings of different modules, classes, functions, etc. Google/Stack Exchange are always a good place for additional information, but sometimes it’s most handy to get the lowdown directly from the source itself.
 >